Designing Experience

 4. Role-Specific Notes

 Design documentation needed to work for different audiences simultaneously — designers, product partners, stakeholders, and developers.
+This allowed:

-Allowed reviewers to focus on what mattered to them
+Reviewers to focus on what mattered to them

 Reduced noise while preserving important context

-Supported clearer cross-functional collaboration
+Clearer cross-functional collaboration

 I introduced role-specific note patterns to separate research insights, design rationale, and development considerations without fragmenting the file.